In Balance Energy

 How is a Solar PV system connected to the national Grid?

 Connecting a PV system to the distribution network is arranged by the installer working with the Distribution Network Operator (DNO).
-The DNOs are the power companies that run the power distribution networks (EDF, Scottish & Southern, UK Power Networks etc).
-There are two engineering recommendations (G83/1 & G59/1) that are followed by both the installer and the DNO to ensure that the solar PV system will integrate safely with the national grid.
+The DNOs are the power companies that run the power distribution networks (EDF, Scottish & Southern, Western Power, UK Power Networks etc).
+There are three engineering recommendations (G98, G99 & 100) that are followed by both the installer and the DNO to ensure that the solar PV system will integrate safely with the national grid.

-Solar PV systems under 16A per phase (i.e under 3.68kWp) come under engineering recommendation G.83/1.
-Solar PV systems installed under G.83/1 can be installed without prior notice to the DNO, with the DNO being informed afterwards (within 30 days).
+Solar PV and energy storage battery systems under 16A per phase (i.e under 3.68kWp) come under engineering recommendation G.98.
+Solar PV and energy storage battery systems installed under G.98 can be installed without prior notice to the DNO, with the DNO being informed afterwards (within 30 days).

-Solar PV Systems over 16A per phase will need to consult the DNO before the PV system is connected to ensure that the distribution network can handle the extra power being provided.
-Depending on the system size and the DNO's preferences, larger systems may be installed either under G.83/1 or G.59/1.
+Solar PV and battery energy storage systems over 16A per phase will need to consult the DNO before the systems are connected to ensure that the distribution network can handle the extra power being provided. larger solar and bettery storage systems are installed under G.99.
+Installations employing current regulation are installed under G.100.

 Top of page